-- 3.1 The responsibility for regulatory activity on gambling is split between local authority and the national regulator, the Gambling Commission.
+- 3.1 The responsibility for regulatory activity on gambling is split between the local authority and the national regulator, the Gambling Commission.
 The Commission issues licences to gambling operators and individuals and issues guidance to local authorities as to how we should exercise our powers under the legislation.
 The Commission can impose conditions on operators, develop codes of practice and investigate claims of illegal gambling or any breaches of the requirement of the legislation.
 Where it considers such action appropriate it will suspend or revoke licences and issue unlimited financial penalties.
 Certain activities such as the National Lottery and spread betting remain separate from this regime and the responsibility of the Gambling Commission and Financial Services Authority respectively. - 3.2 Local Authorities designated as licensing authorities are responsible for issuing premises licenses to casinos, betting offices, race tracks, bingo clubs, adult gaming facilities (for over 18s only) and family entertainment centres

 - where children are allowed.
-The local authority also issue permits for gaming machines and small society lotteries. - 3.3 Under the provisions of the Gambling Act 2005 Hinckley & Bosworth Borough Council is the Licensing Authority for the administration and enforcement in specified circumstances of 'gambling', defined as betting, gaming and participating in a lottery. - 3.4 Section 349 of the Gambling Act 2005 requires that Hinckley & Bosworth Borough Council as licensing authority prepare and publish a statement of principles every three years.
-The Borough Council's Statement of Principles is due for renewal by January 2022. - 3.5 The statement of principles is required to clearly place the promotion of the licensing objectives of the Act as central to its purpose.
+The local authority also issue permits for gaming machines and small society lotteries. - 3.3 Under the provisions of the Gambling Act 2005 Hinckley & Bosworth Borough Council is the Licensing Authority for the administration and enforcement in specified circumstances of 'gambling', defined as betting, gaming and participating in a lottery. - 3.4 Section 349 of the Gambling Act 2005 requires that the Licensing Authority prepare and publish a statement of principles every three years and the Borough Council's Statement of Principles is due for renewal by January 2022. - 3.5 The statement of principles is required to clearly place the promotion of the licensing objectives of the Act as central to its purpose.
 These are: - 1.
-Preventing gambling from being used as a source of crime or, being associated with crime and disorder or used to support crime: - 2.
+Preventing gambling from being used as a source of crime or, being associated with crime and disorder or used to support crime; - 2.
 Ensuring gambling is conducted in a fair and open way; - 3.
-Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 3.7 The statement must be produced in consultation with persons and bodies stipulated by the Act, these are: - Chief Officer of Police for the authority's area; - Persons who appear to the authority to represent the interests of gambling businesses in the area; - Persons who appear likely to represent or have interests likely to be affected by the exercise of the authority's functions under the Act.
+Protecting children and other vulnerable persons from being harmed or exploited by gambling. - 3.7 The statement must be produced in consultation with persons and bodies stipulated by the Act, these are: - Chief Officer of Police for the authority's area; - Persons who appear to the authority to represent the interests of gambling businesses in the area; - Persons who appear likely to represent or have interests likely to be affected by the exercise of the authority's functions under the Act. - A full list of consultees is shown under section 8 of the report. - 3.8 In determining its policy the authority must have regard to the guidance and give appropriate weight to representations made with regard to: - Interest and expertise of person making the representation; - The motivation of those making representations; - How many people have expressed similar views; - How far representations relate to matters that should be included in the policy. - 3.9 The policy was approved by the Licensing Committee and is recommended for adoption by the Council. - 4.
+Exemptions in accordance with the Access to Information procedure rules - 4.1 The report is to be taken in open session.